codyduong/lib-reserve/README.md

 # KU Library Reservation

+> [!CAUTION]
+> This could get you suspended or faced with discplinary action if you aren't careful.
+Don't abuse this and DDOS
+> your library.

+> [!NOTE]
-_**Preface and Warning**: It is recommended to create a fork of this repository to modify the source code as needed.
+> It is recommended to create a fork of this repository to modify the source code as needed.
-While the code was made with the vision of being highly configurable for many use-cases, a lot of it is untested.
+> While the code was made with the vision of being highly configurable for many use-cases, a lot of it is untested.
-I make no gurantees made about the functionality of the program for any person(s)' particular use-case._
+> I make no gurantees made about the functionality of the program for any person(s)' particular use-case.

-> To reserve a room for a large rotating friend group that needs a dedicated study room throughout the day.
+To reserve a room for a large rotating friend group that needs a dedicated study room throughout the day.

 A CLI or server which reserves library rooms at the University of Kansas.
 It may similarly work on other systems powered by the same [Springshare](https://www.springshare.com/) system.